19 Years of Excellence 99% Hiring Rate

 Step 3- developing solutions

 This is where creativity comes into play!
-Generate and iterate on design solutions.
-Start with How Might We state to reframe problems into design opportunities.
+Generate and iterate ideas for better designs.
+Start with How Might We state to reframe problems into design opportunities to make it even better.
 Brainstorming sessions generate ideas, which are then refined into User flows and Information Architecture to map out the user journey.
 Wireframes, both rough and detailed, show the layout and structure of a design.

 Iterate: